 Where to Go for Great Views of Porto

-- From the top of the Clerigos Tower, a 75-meter tower accessed with 225 steps.
+- Enjoy the view from the top of the Clerigos Tower, a 75-meter tower accessed with 225 steps.

-- Climb up to the Mosteiro da Serra do Pilar, from where you will gain an even more splendid view of the bend in the river, the bridge, and the city.
+- Climb up to the Mosteiro da Serra do Pilar, with a splendid view of the bend in the river, the bridge, and the city.

-- The Ponte de Dom Luis I -walk across the high upper deck if you dare for good views of Porto with Vila Nova de Gaia on the opposite bank.
+- If you dare, walk across The Ponte de Dom Luis I for good views of Porto with Vila Nova de Gaia on the opposite bank.

 Train Stations in Porto

-Porto, a hub for trains in north Portugal, has three train stations.
+Porto, a hub for trains in north Portugal and has three train stations.
 You can buy tickets for any train originating at any station at the central São Bento station.
-(Be sure to see the azulejo tile murals while you're in the station.)
+Be sure to see the azulejo tile murals while you're there.

-An IC train from Lisbon takes 3 1/2 hours, a regional train an hour more.
+An IC train from Lisbon takes approximately 3 1/2 hours, a regional train an hour more.

-Michelin Map 940 covers only Portugal, so it's detailed enough to show smaller towns.
-I highly recommend a detailed and recent map of Portugal if you're driving (not including Spain, as that makes the map less detailed overall), since the influx of EU money has seemed to create a boom in road construction and re-routing.
-You can get one at most gas stations in Portugal fairly cheaply
+We highly recommend a detailed and recent map of Portugal if you're driving (not including Spain, as that makes the map less detailed overall).
+The influx of EU money has created a seemingly unending boom in road construction and re-routing.

 Porto Weather and Climate